uzyovoys/zenbot/_pages/rest.md

 Pass this parameter if your bot has a deal with dates and times, so it could resolve relative dates and times.

 {% include note.html text="Both last parameters should go together." %}

+#### ll
+The current user\'s geo position in string format _latitude,longitude_.

+Pass this parameter if your bot has a deal with some geo-related tasks.

+You also can pass this parameter instead of _timestamp_ and _offset_.
+Zenbot will obtain current time and offset by latitude and longitude automatically.

 ## POST method
 If you plan to manage user\'s state on your side or wish to rewrite some variables, please use POST requests with next format: